-and he is out of his ground, other than as in clause 39.3.1
+and she is out of her ground, other than as in clause 39.3.1

-and he has not attempted a run
+and she has not attempted a run

-when his wicket is fairly broken by the wicket-keeper without the intervention of another fielder.
+when her wicket is fairly broken by the wicket-keeper without the intervention of another fielder.
 Note, however clause 27.3 (Position of wicket-keeper).